calebmcarr/synthdata-ml/README.md

 # synthdata-ml
-Repository to create synthetic data using a Recurrent Neural Network
+Repository to create synthetic data using a Recurrent Neural Network This works best for datasets which are modeled well by RNNs
 ## Getting started
 These instructions will get a working copy of the project on your local machine.
 ### Prerequisites